FG Receives Panel Report on Suspended NHIS Secretary - THISDAYLIVE

 The panel was tasked to investigate the alleged infractions listed by the NHIS Governing Council in a letter dated October 18, 2018, and determine the extent of culpability or otherwise of Yusuf with regards to the allegations.

-After receiving the report, Mustapha assured that it will be expeditiously processed for implementation while the decision of the federal government on the panel recommendations will be made public at the appropriate time.
+After receiving the report, Mustapha assured the panel that it would be expeditiously processed for implementation while the decision of the federal government on the panel recommendations would be made public at the appropriate time.

 “In order to bring board members and their chief executives up to speed on current government policies and programmes as well as legislations guiding ways of conducting government business, broad-based induction courses were organised and over 60 agencies in four batches benefited from such induction courses.
-The NHIS was in the first batch of the induction course,” disclosed Mustapha.
+The NHIS was in the first batch of the induction course,” Mustapha disclosed.